FebV/Grouper/README.md

 # Grouper
-for deviding classmates into seperated groups(in order to compose presentation on Computer Netword class)
+for deviding classmates into seperated groups(in order to compose presentation on Computer Network class)

 ##build
 npm install